-- Working extremely closely with the Met Office so that emergency responders can obtain early warning that severe weather is due. - The local authorities lead on the preparation of extremely detailed winter plans to ensure that roads are ploughed and gritted. - The health service gears up every autumn for the additional pressure which will be placed on their resources over the winter and particularly works with the local authorities to target elderly and vulnerable people. - The NHS provides winter flu jabs and plans for expected surges in demand. - The NHS and Public Health England provides heatwave advice - Utility Companies provide a prioritised service for the elderly and vulnerable.
+- Working extremely closely with the Met Office so that emergency responders can obtain early warning that severe weather is due.
+The MET office provides advice for severe weather warnings which can be received in many ways (radio and internet) - The local authorities lead on the preparation of extremely detailed winter plans to ensure that roads are ploughed and gritted. - The health service gears up every autumn for the additional pressure which will be placed on their resources over the winter and particularly works with the local authorities to target elderly and vulnerable people. - The NHS provides winter flu jabs and plans for expected surges in demand. - The NHS and Public Health England provides heatwave advice - Utility Companies provide a prioritised service for the elderly and vulnerable.
 Refer to page 29 for more information.